 Everyone felt better after a nap and was ready to get back outside.

 Matt's a big soccer fan and there was a game coming on TV that he wanted to watch.
 All day he talked about sitting in the creek with a cold beverage while watching the game on his phone.
 He made it happen.
+He will probably do the same for the upcoming Qatar World Cup.

 The contrast of the hot summer air with freezing creek water is the best feeling.